Restricted Gauge Theory Formalism and Unimodular Gravity: Introduction

-In Conclusions we summarize the results and briefly discuss the role of global extra degree of freedom as a cosmological constant and its contribution to the one-loop quantum corrections.
-This opens further prospects of BV formalism in application to restricted gauge theories, probably involving extension to second-stage reducibility.
-In appendices we discuss Moore-Penrose construction of inverse operators for degenerate operators \cite{MoorePenrose}, the derivation of gauge algebra of the projected generators and some technical details of determinant relations needed for the construction of the generator basis.
+In the Conclusion we summarize the results and briefly discuss the role of a global extra degree of freedom in the UMG theory as a cosmological constant.
+In particular, we show how this reveals the duality of UMG and Einstein theories analogous to the transition between statistical ensembles with fixed observables related by the Laplace duality transformations.
+In the appendixes we discuss the Moore-Penrose construction of inverse operators for degenerate operators \cite{MoorePenrose}, as well as the derivation of the gauge algebra of the projected generators and some technical details of determinant relations needed for the construction of the generator basis.